Passing the Torch

 Salmon is becoming increasingly popular as a healthy and delicious source of protein among consumers across the world.
 Mowi, headquartered in Bergen

-Interview with Andreas Swoboda, Managing Director of BIO BREADNESS GmbH
+Interview with Alexander Wolffers, Managing Director

 Manfred Brinkmann, Managing Editor-in-Chief